Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Real Data Analyses

-Table~\ref{tab2} presents the model selection criteria.
-It is evident that all multivariate spatio-temporal models incorporating shared spatio-temporal interaction terms outperform the multivariate models with independent interactions.
+\autoref{tab2} presents the model selection criteria.
+It is evident that all multivariate spatio-temporal models incorporating shared spatio-temporal interaction terms outperform the multivariate models with specific interaction for each health outcome.
 Furthermore, in line with the findings from the exploratory data analysis, a distinct number of scaling parameters is chosen for each cancer site.
 Similar results are obtained for pancreatic cancer with one scaling parameter and three scaling parameters, then we select the simplest model (Model~3.1a) to analyze pancreatic cancer.
-Regarding leukaemia, Model~3.2c ($l=7$) exhibits the best DIC and LS values, while Model~3.3b ($l=T$) demonstrates better WAIC values.
-Once again, considering the model's simplicity, we select Model~3.2c to analyze leukaemia data.
+Regarding leukaemia, Model~3.2b ($l=7$) exhibits the best criteria values.
+Therefore, we select Model~3.2b to analyze leukaemia data.
+Regarding computational cost, fitting Model~3.1a for pancreatic cancer takes less than one minute, while fitting Model~3.2b with 7 scaling parameters for leukaemia takes nearly 45 minutes.